Sales Price Lists: General Information

 During the synchronization of the Price List entity, the system creates a catalog in the Shopify store for each combination of the customer price class and currency.
 The name of the catalog is created as a combination of the customer price class ID followed by a hyphen and the currency code.
 For example, prices that have been defined for the LOCAL customer price class in USD and CAD will be exported to the LOCAL-USD and LOCAL-CAD catalogs in the Shopify store.
 Each exported price added to these catalogs is marked as a fixed price.

 On the Sync History (BC301000) form, the system creates one synchronization record per customer price class.
 The External Description column lists all catalogs created in the Shopify store, and the Last Message column shows the number of price records exported to each of the catalogs.
+If any errors happen during the import of price lists with volume pricing and quantity rules, the system also creates detailed log records that can be accessed by clicking Tools > Trace on the form title bar.

 A customer price class can be assigned to a customer location on the Customer Locations (AR303020) form.
 If the location belongs to a business customer—that is, if Customer Category is set to Organization for the customer on the Customers (AR303000) form—during the synchronization of the Price List entity, the corresponding location in the Shopify store is added to the exported catalog.